SamkelisiweKhanyile/DIGITAL-PORTFOLIO-Samkelisiwe-Sithabile-Khanyile-/README.md

 **Task:** I needed to demonstrate understanding of appropriate communication, teamwork, and ethical conduct within a professional environment.
 **Action:** I engaged in class discussions, completed workplace scenarios, and reflected on real examples of workplace etiquette, such as punctuality, active listening, and teamwork.
 **Result:** I developed a clearer understanding of professional expectations in an IT environment.
 This knowledge will help me integrate effectively into diverse teams and maintain professionalism in future employment settings.

+# Career Development & Future Goals

+As a third-year ICT Applications Development student at **Cape Peninsula University of Technology**, I am dedicated to expanding my skills and preparing for a successful career in tech.
+My learning journey is centered around mastering both front-end and back-end technologies, with a strong emphasis on practical application and industry relevance.

+## Current Focus Areas

+- **Advanced Mobile Development**
+  Developing scalable Android applications using **Jetpack Compose** and modern design patterns to ensure efficiency and usability.

+- **Backend Engineering**
+  Strengthening my expertise in **Java**, API development, and **Firebase integration** to create secure and high-performance solutions.

+- **UI/UX Principles**
+  Honing my skills in **Figma** to design intuitive, user-friendly interfaces that align with industry standards and enhance user experience.

+## Internship & Industry Readiness

+As I approach graduation, I am actively seeking opportunities to apply my knowledge in real-world settings.
+I am eager to contribute to dynamic teams through **internships in software development, mobile engineering, or database optimization**.
+These experiences will allow me to refine my skills, collaborate with professionals, and prepare for full-time engagement in the industry.

+This journey is not just about learning—it's about growing into a **dedicated, adaptable, and industry-ready developer** with a passion for innovation and problem-solving.

+---

+## Contact

+**Email:**
+*School email* 222843152@mycput.ac.za
+*Personal email* khanyilesthabile14@gmail.com
+**Phone Number:** 0622494254